Georgia Wrongful Termination Lawyer | Barrett & Farahany

 Family and Medical Leave:

-Employees in Georgia and Alabama are covered by the federal Family Medical Leave Act (FMLA).
+Employees in Georgia and Alabama are covered by the federal Family and Medical Leave Act (FMLA).
 Under the FMLA, employers with at least 50 employees are required to provide their employees with up to 12 weeks of unpaid leave to care for a newborn or adopted child, deal with a serious health concern, or care for a close family member with a serious health concern.

 Termination for Breach of Contract